openvinotoolkit/openvino_tensorflow/docs/USAGE.md

 ## APIs for essential functionality

-To add the environment variable package to your TensorFlow python application, import the package using this line of code:
+To add the **OpenVINO™ integration with TensorFlow** package to your TensorFlow python application, import the package using this line of code:

     import openvino_tensorflow